 Do Angostura Bitters Need to Be Refrigerated?

-How Should I Store My Bitters?
+How Should I Store Bitters?

 In the previous section, we learned that Angostura Bitters don’t need to be refrigerated but how should you store them?

 Store your bitters upright with the lid tightly screwed on so the bottle doesn’t leak or allow essential oils to evaporate.
-Bitters should be kept in a cool, dry place away from direct sunlight to prevent the ingredients from spoiling or the flavors from becoming muted over time.
+Bitters should be kept in a cool, dark place away from direct sunlight to prevent the ingredients from spoiling or the flavors from becoming muted over time.

 Follow this basic advice about how to store your bitters and your friends will rave about your cocktails for years to come!

-Relax.
-Make a drink, add a dash of bitters, and enjoy – because life is too short not to drink great cocktails.
+Relax, make your favorite drink, add a dash of bitters, and enjoy – because life is too short not to drink great cocktails.